-Exposure to all non-sterling currencies within global government bonds, global investment grade credit and private debt is 100% hedged.
-Exposure to US dollars, euros and yen is 75% hedged in relation to public equity.
+At year end exposure to all non-sterling currencies within global government bonds, global investment grade credit and private debt was 100% hedged.
+Exposure to US dollars was 100% hedged and exposure to euros and yen were 75% hedged in relation to public equity.